 - Legal proceedings including, but not limited to, a County Court Judgment may commence.

 If you have failed to make your agreed loan repayments, you may be contacted by one of our approved Debt Collection Agencies.
 Until further notice, they will be overseeing your loan by helping you to work out your regular repayments or signposting you to relevant external advice in order to recover these costs.
 As such, you should contact the agency as soon as possible to commence this process.
-Please note that in most cases, once a Debt Collection Agency has intervened in the process, the Start Up Loans Company and our Delivery Partners will be unable to comment further about your loan.
+Please note that in most cases, once a Debt Collection Agency has intervened in the process, the Start Up Loans Company and our Business Support Partners will be unable to comment further about your loan.